Senior High School Academics

 - Participate in honors projects

-Credit recovery courses are mastery-based and allow students to focus on the areas they need to review most in order to recover credits at an accelerated pace.
+Credit recovery courses are mastery-based and allow students to focus on the areas they need to review most to recover credits at an accelerated pace.

 Dual College and High School Credit at INDLS Saves Time and Money